 The 1990s was also the time when a Nobel Prize was awarded for work related to structured water involving cellular communication and DNA integrity.
 The Nobel Prize winner, Linus Pauling, also reached the conclusion that ‘water changes its structure of molecular arrangements in order to encode, transmit and integrate new information.’

 In all sacred texts water plays an important role.
-Priests, healers, shamans of all religions and spiritual convictions have used water in their rituals for time immemorial.
+Priests, healers, and shamans of all religions and spiritual convictions have used water in their rituals for time immemorial.
 They had innate knowledge and intuition about water’s storage and healing properties that no other substance on earth has – a substance that’s crucial to our very existence.

-These highly spiritual individuals knew that their prayers, chants and blessings would be captured by water, so implicitly transferred into a medium with unlimited storing capacity, no memory glitches and a lifespan that would surpass that of humanity.
+These highly spiritual individuals knew that their prayers, chants and blessings would be captured by water, implicitly transferred into a medium with unlimited storing capacity, no memory glitches and a lifespan that would surpass that of humanity.